 The Deputy Chief or the authorized designee will develop procedures defining the role, notification, and follow-up required after use of force incidents involving the use of chemical agents for medical, behavioral/mental health staff members and notification to parents/guardians, including defining methods for decontamination, and documentation.
+Documentation shall include the reasons for which it was used, efforts to deescalate prior to use, youth and staff involved, the date, time, and location of use, decontamination procedures applied, and identification of any injuries sustained as a result of such use.
 The Deputy Chief shall identify the approved types, sizes, and methods of deployment of chemical agents (15 CCR 1357).